1955 (song): Music video

 The music video was initially released on 7 February 2016 and was produced by Anna Bardsley-Jones and directed by Richard Coburn.
 It features a cameo from rapper Briggs as "Grill Murray" and is set in a 1950s diner.
 The video depicts a wholesome environment where everything seems perfect and peaceful and all the people are happy and polite.
 However, the viewers of the video observe the diner through the eyes of a young girl (Montaigne) and how, beneath the surface, everything is not what it seems to be.
 This is shown through the various emotional outbursts that occur throughout the video by the patrons of the diner.
 The music video was nominated for Best Video at the ARIA Music Awards of 2016.

 Chart performance

 In Australia, "1955" debuted at number 25 on the Australia ARIA Singles Chart in the week beginning 21 February 2016.
 It peaked at number 2 four weeks later in the week beginning 13 March 2016.
 The track managed to stay on the charts for a total of 28 weeks.
+In 2025, the song placed 73 on the Triple J Hottest 100 of Australian Songs.